endeavorcomm/le-cms/README.md

     - the acme-dns server creates a txt record for the domain
     - you're prompted to create a CNAME record on your main DNS server for _acme-challenge.portal.example.com that points to acme-challenge.example.com
     - Lets Encrypt initiates a DNS challenge, the acme-dns server responds, Lets Encrypt validates the response and issues the certificate to the managment server
-    - The certbot client stores the files locally
+    - The certbot client stores the files locally on the certificate management server
 4. The deploy-cert script finishes by copying the locally-stored certificate files to the webservers

 ## Script file placement

-deploy-site.sh should be copied to the webserver(s)
+if you're using HTTP challenges, deploy-site.sh should be copied to the webserver(s)

 deploy-cert.sh and renew-cert.sh should be copied to the certificate management server